 neutral energy is only going to increase over time, and being proactive in this area is great for both a businesses cost base but also for reputation.
 Consumers care about the green credentials of companies that they buy from.”

 “There are a number of energy solutions that Pinergy can provide to SMEs to optimise their existing systems or to upgrade with innovative energy-saving technologies.
-From reducing costs with LED lighting and solar, to changing company cars to EVs, there are a mix of options available from Pinergy and our business energy services team.”
+From reducing costs with LED lighting and solar, to changing company cars to EVs, there is a mix of options available from Pinergy and our business energy services team.”

 Pinergy power supply is a 100% renewable energy mix.
 Jerromes notes that this is a big step for many businesses in achieving accredited carbon neutrality.
 “In addition, Pinergy can provide insight into our customers’ energy consumption.

-“This greater understanding of how much energy is being used and when, allows a business to reduce their consumption.
+“This greater understanding of how much energy is being used and when allows a business to reduce their consumption.
 In tandem with being more sustainable, it reduces costs while doing so.”

 According to Jerromes, energy monitoring through smart meters is the key to better understanding the energy cost.
 “Along with smart metering technology, Pinergy also provides sector-specific advice and energy use coaching from a dedicated energy advisor,” he adds.
 “We differentiate ourselves from other utilities by partnering with our clients to take the data we have delivered through Pinergy Smart Business, our unique smart meter based energy supply service, to highlight opportunities to reduce consumption.